 There is a certain parallel between the two men: that of mystery.
 One disappeared after his execution, another disappeared well before.
 Mystery keeps the story going, and has the biggest potential to grow bigger as time goes by, in the same way that of crazy Jesus had taken place.
 Which would be utterly devastating to the state of human rationality, which collapsed many a time in the history of mankind.
 And it would not happen while you and I are still alive.
 It would happen in the same way some of cinematic creations are a flop at the box office, but then unexpectedly grow to become underground and then mainstream classics.
 But here we are talking about the art of fiddling with human minds inherently embedded in any books on ‘enlightenment’.
 After all… look at the origins of all current major religions: they started in exactly the same way sans the publishing house.

-Removing the mystery and its devastating potential of hooking more humans to more enlightenment stories is what it is all about, but I am very sure humans do not peep into the future.
+Removing the mystery and its devastating potential of hooking more humans to more enlightenment stories is what it is all about, but I am very sure humans do not peep that far into the future.

 Note: It states that the author can write on the subject indefinitely, while Jed stated that he said everything there was to say.
 It seems there was never really an intention on his part not to write again.